wpilibsuite/frc-docs/source/docs/software/kinematics-and-odometry/swerve-drive-odometry.rst

 Creating the odometry object
 ----------------------------
-The ``SwerveDriveOdometry<int NumModules>`` class requires one template argument (only C++), two mandatory arguments, and one optional argument.
+The ``SwerveDriveOdometry<int NumModules>`` class requires one template argument (only C++), three mandatory arguments, and one optional argument.
 The template argument (only C++) is an integer representing the number of swerve modules.
-The mandatory arguments are the kinematics object that represents your swerve drive (in the form of a ``SwerveDriveKinematics`` class) and the angle reported by your gyroscope (as a Rotation2d).
-The third optional argument is the starting pose of your robot on the field (as a ``Pose2d``).
+The mandatory arguments are the kinematics object that represents your swerve drive (in the form of a ``SwerveDriveKinematics`` class), the angle reported by your gyroscope (as a ``Rotation2d``), and the initial positions of the swerve modules (as an array of ``SwerveModulePosition``).
+The fourth optional argument is the starting pose of your robot on the field (as a ``Pose2d``).
 By default, the robot will start at ``x = 0, y = 0, theta = 0``.
+It is important that the order in which you pass the ``SwerveModulePosition`` objects is the same as the order in which you created the kinematics object.

 .. note:: 0 degrees / radians represents the robot angle when the robot is facing directly toward your opponent's alliance station.
 As your robot turns to the left, your gyroscope angle should increase.
 By default, WPILib gyros exhibit the opposite behavior, so you should negate the gyro angle.

+.. note:: The ``SwerveModulePosition`` class in Java must be constructed with each wheel position in meters.
+In C++, the units library must be used to represent your wheel positions.

 .. tabs::